|Professor/Director PG Research\Co-Director CHESS in the Department of Philosophy|

 - 2022: Invited plenary address in Poland: Invited plenary address, at ‘Philosophical Perspectives on Sciences’, an international conference celebrating the 550th anniversary of the birth of Nicolaus Copernicus, at the Faculty of Philosophy and Social Sciences, Nicolaus Copernicus University, Torun, Poland. ;

-- 2022: Invited presentation at The Isaac Newton Institute for Mathematical Sciences in Cambridge: I'll be presenting at an event series entitled 'The Role of Uncertainty in Mathematical Modelling of Pandemics'
+- 2022: Invited presentation at The Isaac Newton Institute for Mathematical Sciences in Cambridge: I presented at an event series entitled 'The Role of Uncertainty in Mathematical Modelling of Pandemics'

 - 2021: Invited presentation at the Center for Philosophy of Science, Pittsburgh: Invited presentation at the Center for Philosophy of Science, Pittsburgh, USA: 'Identifying Future-Proof Science'.